d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/similarity-analogy.md

 ## Loading Pretrained Word Vectors

-Below lists pretrained GloVe embeddings of dimensions 50, 100, and 300, which can be downloaded from the [GloVe website](https://nlp.stanford.edu/projects/glove/).
+Below lists pretrained GloVe embeddings of dimension 50, 100, and 300, which can be downloaded from the [GloVe website](https://nlp.stanford.edu/projects/glove/).
 The pretrained fastText embeddings are available in multiple languages.
 Here we consider one English version (300-dimensional "wiki.en") that can be downloaded from the